The guide below is an FAQ guide about Atmospheric Water Generators (AWGs).

 Are Atmospheric Water Generators Safe?

-Each country has different regulations or some version of a ‘Safe Water Act’ that outlines what quality water has to meet for different end uses.
+Each country has different regulations or some version of a ‘Safe Water Act’ that outlines a quality standard or requirement that water has to meet for different end uses e.g. potable vs non potable water uses.

 Sediment filtration, mineralization, activated carbon, and microbiological treatment by UV lamp, might be part of an AWG water purification system.